gpstuff-dev/gpstuff/README.txt

   1) Basic installation without compactly supported covariance functions

-  * Install the GPstuff package by running matlab_install in this folder
+  * Install the GPstuff package by running gpstuff_install in this folder

   * With this option you are able to use all the other functions